Medicare Facts and FAQs

 We realize that you may have individual Medicare supplemental coverage at this time.
 Via Benefits is available to evaluate your current plan(s) and ensure you are receiving the most benefit for your dollars.

 - If you decide to make a plan change with Via Benefits, you must do so during the Medicare Annual Enrollment Period that runs each year from October 15 through December 7.
 Please note, there may be some plan change restrictions during this enrollment period.

-In September 2019, Via Benefits presented a Medicare enrollment overview for Loyola employees interested in learning more about Medicare.
-View the Medicare Presentation here.
+In October 2020, Via Benefits presented a Medicare enrollment overview for Loyola employees interested in learning more about Medicare.
+View the webcast of the Medicare Presentation.

 Please view the FAQs below to learn more about Medicare.

 Learn more about Medicare using the resources below and by visiting the Medicare Facts and FAQs page.

 - Part D Creditable Coverage Notice 2020

 - Medicare Request for Employment Information form